 I had been living with IBS-like symptoms since a trip to Nepal in my teens, which were exacerbated by a number of foods.
 It wasn’t until my (now) husband pointed out to me that it wasn’t normal that I sought treatment.

-Though my digestive function thankfully improved after being treated for a lingering parasite, I was left with itchy skin, food sensitivities, joint aches and an over-active immune system.
+Though my digestive function thankfully improved after being treated for a lingering parasite, I was left with itchy skin, food intolerances, joint aches and an over-active immune system.

 My daughter’s diagnosis of type 1 diabetes when she was just two years old was a tipping point in my life.
 In trying to find out why this had happened to her I discovered functional medicine, an approach that aims to identify and address the root causes of illness to move people towards better health.